dreammedia/umbrella/README.md

 * @param callback        - a callback function
 * @param method          - the method "get" || "post" (optional, default "get")
 * @param values          - values in the form of an associative array which are getting sent with the call (optional)
-* @param mine            - the mine type of the request (optional, default "text/plain")
+* @param mime            - the mime type of the request (optional, default "text/plain")
 * @param header          - an associatives array of header parameters (optional)
 * @param credentials     - indicates if the credentials of the site should be sent with the call (optional, default: false) *